How We Started.

 Looking back over the National Peanut Board’s 13 years, it’s evident the needs have been fulfilled; from seeing a 22 percent increase in peanut mentions on the menus of America’s top 500 restaurant chains to maintain peanuts’ position as the “nut of choice” for Americans.

 We cannot begin to count the new peanut products or brand additions that have been introduced since the Board was sworn in more than 10 years ago.
-And, to date NPB has helped fund more than $20 million in production research.
-Since 2001, the Board has allocated nearly $10 million in food allergy research, outreach and education, with promising solutions on the horizon for several research programs.
+And, to date NPB has invested nearly $23 million in production research.
+Since 2001, the Board has allocated more than $10 million in food allergy research, outreach and education, with promising solutions on the horizon for several research programs.

 We expect the next decade to be as productive and exciting as the first, as we build on our initial successes and gain even more ground for USA-grown peanuts.